viraajgarg/largexmlsplitter/README.md

 # largeXMLSplitter
 This tool breaks a large xml using streaming API for XML (StAX Parsers)

-A lerge xmls in GBs can be split into smaller and smaller chunks using low memory footprint
+A large xmls in GBs can be split into smaller and smaller chunks using low memory footprint

 # Input Criteria